Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 Tip 4:

-This does not mean that you need to build this particular shower, but since the planning and preparations are similar with any bathtub replacement with shower, I thought it would be helpful to use a real project to help you understand each step more clearly whether you’re DIYing or hiring a contractor for most of the work.
+This does not mean that you need to build this particular type of walk-in shower, but since the planning and preparations are similar with any bathtub replacement with shower, I thought it would be helpful to use a real project to help you understand each step more clearly whether you’re DIYing or hiring a contractor for most of the work.

 Preparing Your Space and Gathering Tools

-If you’re considering keeping your existing bathroom floor tiles, I would strongly suggest that you reconsider.
-This is your chance to replace these tiles, and you probably won’t get another.
+If you're considering keeping your existing floor tiles, I would strongly suggest that you reconsider.
+This is your chance to replace these tiles, and you probably won't get another.
 FYI, almost all of my clients that decided to keep their existing floor tiles ended up regretting it later.

 At this point, you also need to do all the demo prep that's involved in any remodel, including getting all your demo tools together, and the right safety equipment (if you're DIYing it), as well as coming up an effective dust management plan.
 Check out my ultimate demo post for all the info you'll need for this important first step.